 This is why…

-For more information about who we currently “feel” offer some of the “best” pet insurance policies in the industry today, we would strongly encourage you to check out our Best Pet Insurance Companies article.
+For more information about who we currently “feel” offer some of the “best” pet insurance policies today, we strongly encourage you to check out our Best Pet Insurance Companies article.